danielharrell/open-eyes-lect-2017-18/Open.md

 can start to look like a way of being closed that merely seems open---our own way of being open most of all.
-But to begin with a simpler case: suppose I say "I can't get the jar open" about a stubborn jar of pickles.
+But to begin with a simpler case: suppose I say "I can't get the jar open", about a stubborn jar of pickles.
 What would it mean to get the jar opened?

 A first answer, a dictionary answer, might be: to get the